 Addiction is one of the most misunderstood illnesses that many people don’t actually view as a legitimate illness.
 As someone who doesn’t have a problem with drugs or alcohol, it’s difficult to understand what’s happening.
 Most people are capable of recreationally drinking or using drugs without having it affect their lives.
 There are others who embody the addiction definition, which is continuing to use or drink, despite negative consequences.
-After defining addiction, recognizing it in yourself or others, it’s time to seek addiction treatment services in California.
+After defining addiction, recognizing it in yourself or others, it’s time to seek professional help from a women’s rehab program in California.

 Understanding the Pleasure System and Addiction Definition

 Although humans are intelligent, rational beings, we’re still not all that different than very basic creatures.
 There’s a part of the brain responsible for seeking out pleasure and avoiding pain, and it’s our most primitive instinct.
 Humans, as well as nearly every other species, need this part of the brain to remind us where to find water when thirsty and food when hungry.
 The issue with this part of the brain is that it starts seeking pleasure during negative situations, which can result in addiction.
 The difference between our prefrontal cortex and other species’ is the strength and decision to seek help.

 Most people have bad habits, but those with addictions turn to substances that can tear families apart and be fatal.
 Many people develop addictions because they turn to drugs or alcohol for pleasure when feeling down.
 These substances give them a large boost of dopamine, so individuals keep turning back to substances to feel good.
 Those who are most susceptible to addiction through this method often have an abnormal prefrontal cortex.

 The prefrontal cortex of the brain is responsible for:

 - Helping a person realize the pleasure sensation can have negative consequences

 - Letting the person have a sense of empathy towards others

 - Creating interpersonal connections